 Tannehill Historical State Park has more than 45 historical buildings from the 1800's.
 These historic buildings have been restored to their original state, each with it's own unique history.
 Visiting Tannehill is like stepping back in time, these structures and their history are important reminders of our past.

 A fun attraction for the kids (from toddlers to great grandparents) is a miniature railway that runs from the main camping area to the trade day area over a mile-long track.
 Added in 1997, it replaced an even earlier train ride which first opened in 1975.
 The new train features an 1800s-style engine and riding cards.
 Price per trip is $1 and the cost for a round trip is $2.
 All aboard….

 Creek side fishing is an important attraction at Tannehill where its two main creeks, are stocked each year with rainbow trout.
-An annual fishing tournament is held in late April with first prize netting $500.
 Native fish including brim are also in abundance.
 Roupes Creek, the main body of water, flows into Shades Creek and eventually into the Cahaba River.
 It is the site of some rare plants including Cahaba Lillies.
 Park visitors wishing to fish must purchase a $2.00 fishing permit at the Country Store.
 Presentation of a valid Alabama State fishing license is required.

 Picnic areas abound at Tannehill and family reunions are plentiful.
 Such gatherings may be reserved at nine different picnic shelters including: